NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 -   Responsible Group
 -   Age/Days Open

 Wherever possible, this data should be reported graphically to show visible trends.
-These reports should be published to internal Cloudflare managers and area owners.
+These reports should be published to internal Khulnasoft managers and area owners.

 ### Analysis and Accountability